simulot/immich-go/docs/how-to-send-debug-data.md

-## Get the file list from a zip takeout
+## Get the file list from a zip takeout  under linux / macos / wsl

 ```sh
 for f in *.zip; do echo "Part: $f"; unzip -l $f; done >list.lst